 In addition, Texas State’s special teams led the nation with eight blocked kicks and Anthony D. Taylor led the nation with three blocked punts.
 Ishmael Davis blocked two kicks to rank fourth nationally.

-During the past two years, he led James Madison to a combined 18-7 overall record, including a combined 12-4 record in the Colonial Athletic Association.
-Under Withers, the Dukes won a share of a CAA championship in 2015, the school's first conference title since 2008.
+Withers came to Texas State after leading James Madison to a pair of NCAA Division I FCS playoff berths, a combined 18-7 overall record that included two nine-win seasons.
+The Dukes also had a combined 12-4 record against Colonial Athletic Association teams and won a share of the CAA championship in 2015, the school’s first conference title since 2008.

 James Madison also set a school record with a 14-game, regular-season winning streak after the Dukes won the final seven games of the 2014 season and began the 2015 campaign with a 7-0 record.
 The Dukes also tied a school record by winning 10 straight CAA games.

 Withers became head coach at JMU after coaching stints at Ohio State, North Carolina, Minnesota, Texas, Louisville, Southern Miss, Tulane and Austin Peay.
 He also spent seven years in the NFL.
 He coached six seasons with the Tennessee Titans and spent one year as a quality control coach with the New Orleans Saints.